Br3noAraujo/WifiMage/README.md

 ## Contributing
 Contributions are welcome!
 Feel free to open issues or send pull requests.

+## License
+This project is under the MIT license.

 ## Author
 - **Br3noAraujo** - [GitHub](https://github.com/your-username)

-## Acknowledgments
-- Python Community
-- Library developers
-- All project contributors